ax-llm/ax/README.md

 ## RAG Documents

-Using documents like PDF, DOCX, PPT, XLS, etc with LLMs is a huge pain.
-We make it easy with the help of Apache Tika an open source document processing engine.
+Using documents like PDF, DOCX, PPT, XLS, etc., with LLMs is a huge pain.
+We make it easy with Apache Tika, an open-source document processing engine.

 Launch Apache Tika

 ```shell
 docker run -p 9998:9998 apache/tika
 ```

-Convert documents to text and embed them for retrieval using the `AxDBManager` it also supports a reranker and query rewriter.
-Two default implementations `AxDefaultResultReranker` and `AxDefaultQueryRewriter` are available to use.
+Convert documents to text and embed them for retrieval using the `AxDBManager`, which also supports a reranker and query rewriter.
+Two default implementations, `AxDefaultResultReranker` and `AxDefaultQueryRewriter`, are available.

 ```typescript
 const tika = new AxApacheTika();